|

 memory-hard PBKDF.

-processes using out-of-memory killer.
+using the out-of-memory killer.

 environment with parallel devices activation!